mehmetsefabalik/blog/contents/blog-1.md

 ---
-title: Goodbye, Clean Code
+title: The WET Codebase
-description: Let clean code guide you.
-Then let it go.
+description: Come waste your time with me.
-date: "January 1, 2020 ☕️ "
+date: "July 13, 2020 ☕️ "
 ---

 # Go vs Rust: Writing a CLI tool